Dmitri-Sintsov/django-jinja-knockout/CONTRIBUTING.rst

 -----------------------

 1. It would be great if the pull request included automated tests for `djk-sample`_.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+Implement new functionality into a function / class / method with a docstring.
+Major and important features should be briefly described in README.rst / QUICKSTART.rst.
+Detailed documentation is not required but is welcomed and should be implemented in separate rst file.
 3. The pull request should work for Python 3.4 / 3.5 Django 1.8 / 1.9 / 1.10 at least.